Vitamin D Deficiency Symptoms

 What does Vitamin D actually do?

-Who is most prone to deficiency?
+Who is most vulnerable to deficiency?

-Those with malabsorptive conditions i.e. irritable bowel diseases Crohns, colitis, coeliac disease result in poor digestion of nutrients and without enough circulating vitamin D the intestines will not absorb calcium efficiently which can lead to osteoporosis.
-We also now have a much better understanding of how important vitamin D levels are for maintaining a healthy immune system also mood.
+Irritable bowel diseases such as crohn’s disease, colitis and coeliac disease result in poor digestion of many nutrients and without enough circulating vitamin D the intestines will not absorb calcium efficiently which can lead to osteoporosis.
+Vitamin D deficiency is known to promote an inflammatory environment which leads to changes to our gut microbiome.
+We also now have a much better understanding of how important vitamin D levels are for maintaining a healthy immune system and mental health.
 Low levels of deficiency of vitamin D are highly correlated with anxiety and depression

 How do we become deficient?